- How to Approach Content

-The Realist’s Guide to Guest Posting
+- The Right Approach to Guest Posting for Links

 Building links with guest posting has become controversial over the years.
 Several years ago, it was easy to pump out low-quality, spun, or duplicate content and trick an unsuspected blogger or webmaster into posting it for you.